Cleaning Guides

 Mix them together, spray the solution on a microfiber cloth and use some elbow grease to wipe the glass oven door.
 For best results, use a clean cloth to dry out the glass.

-If you haven’t cleaned the glass door in a very long time or if there’s grease marks or tough stains on the surface, use the same recipe but add 1 tbsp of cornstarch.
+If you haven’t cleaned the glass door in a very long time or if there are grease marks or tough stains on the surface, use the same recipe but add 1 tbsp of cornstarch.
 It will make the solution stronger.
 Mix them together in the spray bottle and don’t forget to shake well.
 Also, shake well before every use.

 You may also like: